vapor/core/README.md

 ## 🔧 Compatibility

-Core has been tested on macOS and Ubuntu.
+This package has been tested on macOS and Ubuntu.